haoshuai999/Deep-Learning/README.md

 # Deep-Learning

-A deep learning script to classify images of gestures
+When we have thousand of images to process, we can let the computer to train a classification model for us.
+Convolutional neural network (ConvNet) is used to in this example to classify images of gestures.